TechCursed/react-navbar/README.md

 ## ReactBootstrap Library

-A ver simple way of creating a Responsive Navbar with the help of ReactBootstrap Library.
+ReactBootstrap Library is a very simple way of creating a Responsive Navbar in react.

 In order to install the dependency, use :  <strong> *npm i react-bootstrap bootstrap* </strong>

 ## React Router DOM

-React Router DOM dependency is used for the routing purposes in React, it's really helpful dealing with links througout the whole react app.
+React Router DOM dependency is used for the routing purposes in React, it's really helpful in dealing with links througout the whole react app.